Julian075/BlancaeNet/README.md

 The repository includes the following:

-- **Executable:** The executable file for the computational application.
+- **Executable:** The executable file for the computational application (compatible with Windows).
+Please note that you need to download and install MATLAB Runtime(R2023a) for the executable to work.
+You can download MATLAB Runtime from the following link: [MATLAB Runtime](https://www.mathworks.com/products/compiler/mcr/index.html).
 - **Source Code:** The source code used to generate the executable and train the neural network.
 - **Dataset:** The dataset used for training and evaluation.
 You can download the dataset from the following link: [Dataset](https://udeaeduco-my.sharepoint.com/:f:/g/personal/julian_santamaria_udea_edu_co/EqbqHZx4AtZErNrTq3c5_lABJdEcIZIaHEKnhEPSQnt34Q).